top of page

 These stations specialize in receiving and processing data from Earth observation satellites.
 They play a crucial role in environmental monitoring, disaster management, and scientific research by providing high-resolution imagery and data.

-Considerations for Ground Terminal Processing
+Considerations for Ground Terminal Processing Architectures

 Designing and implementing ground terminal processing architectures involves several critical considerations: